 In 1994, Congress amended the MMPA, to govern the taking of marine mammals incidental to commercial fishing operations.
 This amendment required the preparation of stock assessments for all marine mammal stocks in waters under U.S. jurisdiction; development and implementation of take-reduction plans for stocks that may be reduced or are being maintained below their optimum sustainable population levels due to interactions with commercial fisheries; and studies of pinniped-fishery interactions.
 The MMPA requires a commercial fishery to be placed in one of three categories, based on the relative frequency of incidental serious injuries and mortalities of marine mammals.
-Category I designates fisheries with frequent serious injuries and mortalities incidental to commercial fishing; Category II designates fisheries with a remote likelihood or no known serious injuries or mortalities.
+Category I designates fisheries with frequent serious injuries and mortalities incidental to commercial fishing; Category II designates fisheries with occasional serious injuries and mortalities; and Category III designates fisheries with a remote likelihood or no known serious injuries or mortalities.
 To legally fish in a Category I and/or II fishery, a fisherman must obtain a marine mammal authorization certificate by registering with the Marine Mammal Authorization Program (50 CFR 229.4), the must accommodate an observer if requested (50 CFR 229.7(c)) and comply with any applicable take reduction plans.

-The commercial hook-and-line components of the South Atlantic snapper-grouper fishery (i.e., bottom longline, bandit gear, and handline) are listed as part of a Category III fishery (72 FR 66048; November 27, 2007) because there have been no documented interactions between these gears and marine mammals.
-The black sea bass pot component of the South Atlantic snapper-grouper fishery is part of the Atlantic mixed species trap/pot fishery, a Category II fishery, in the 2008 LOF (72 FR 66048; November 27, 2007).
+The commercial hook-and-line components of the South Atlantic snapper-grouper fishery (i.e., bottom longline, bandit gear, and handline) are listed as part of a Category III fishery (74 FR 27739; June 11, 2009) because there have been no documented interactions between these gears and marine mammals.
+The black sea bass pot component of the South Atlantic snapper-grouper fishery is part of the Atlantic mixed species trap/pot fishery, a Category II fishery, in 2010 proposed LOF (74 FR 27739; June 11, 2009.
 The Atlantic mixed species trap/pot fishery designation was created in 2003 (68 FR 41725, July 15, 2003), by combining several separately listed trap/pot fisheries into a single group.
 This group was designated Category II as a precaution because of known interactions between marine mammals and gears similar to those included in this group.
 Prior to this consolidation, the black sea bass pot fishery in the South Atlantic was a part of the "U.S. Mid-Atlantic and Southeast U.S. Atlantic Black Sea Bass Trap/Pot" fishery (Category III).
 There has never been a documented interaction between marine mammals and black sea bass trap/pot gear in the South Atlantic.